citizensadvice/jest-markdown/README.md

 ## Jest and es6 modules

 The dependencies used by this library are es6 modules.
-Jest, by default, currently chokes on es6 modules.
+Jest, by default, cannot use packages written using es6 modules.

 See [the jest documentation](https://jestjs.io/docs/ecmascript-modules) for options and guidance.

-If you can't disable transformation, this library recommends using (`@swc/jest`)[https://swc.rs/docs/usage/jest], and overriding `transformIgnorePatterns` to include `node_modules`.
+If you can't disable transformations, this library recommends using (`@swc/jest`)[https://swc.rs/docs/usage/jest], and overriding `transformIgnorePatterns` to include `node_modules`.

 ```js